fpereiro/gotoB/readme.md

 // B.store is now {Data: {items: []}}
 ```

+If `path` points to a location that is neither `undefined` nor an array, an error will be reported and no change will happen to `B.store`.

 #### `rem`

 The third and final data responder is `rem`.
 This responder removes keys from either an array or an object within the store.
 Like the other data responders, it receives a `path`, plus zero or more keys that will be removed.